-In 2020 and 2021, management compared the carrying value of each reporting unit, inclusive of assigned goodwill, to its respective fair value.
+In 2021 and 2022, management compared the carrying value of each reporting unit, inclusive of assigned goodwill, to its respective fair value.
 The fair value of all reporting units was estimated by using the income approach.
-Based on this quantitative test, it was determined that the fair value of each reporting unit tested exceeded its carrying amount and, therefore, the management concluded that goodwill was not impaired as of December 31, 2020 and 2021, respectively.
+Based on this quantitative test, it was determined that the fair value of each reporting unit tested exceeded its carrying amount and, therefore, the management concluded that goodwill was not impaired as of December 31, 2021and 2022, respectively.

 Identifiable intangibles assets are required to be determined separately from goodwill based on their fair values.
 In particular, an intangible asset acquired in a business combination should be recognized as an asset separate from goodwill if it satisfies either the "contractual-legal" or "separability" criterion.
 Intangible assets with a finite economic life are carried at cost less accumulated amortization.
-Amortization for identifiable intangible assets categorized as customer relationships is computed using the accelerated method, while amortization for other identifiable intangible assets is computed using the straight-line method over the intangible assets' economic lives.
+Amortization for identifiable intangible assets is computed using the straight-line method over the intangible assets' economic lives.
 Intangible assets with indefinite economic lives are not amortized but carried at cost less any subsequent accumulated impairment losses.
 If an intangible asset that is not being amortized is subsequently determined to have a finite economic life, it will be tested for impairment and then amortized prospectively over its estimated remaining economic life and accounted for in the same manner as other intangible assets that are subject to amortization.
 Intangible assets with indefinite economic lives are tested for impairment annually or more frequently if events or changes in circumstances indicate that they might be impaired.

-The intangible assets, net consisted of trade names with a cost of RMB8,898 as of December 31, 2020 and 2021, respectively.
-The trade names have an estimated useful life of 9.4 to 10 years and accumulated amortization of RMB8,854 and RMB8,898 as of December 31, 2020 and 2021, respectively.
-The residual balance is RMB44 and nil as of December 31, 2020 and 2021, respectively.
-Aggregate amortization expenses for intangible assets were RMB942, RMB281 and RMB44 for the years ended December 31, 2019, 2020 and 2021, respectively.
+The intangible assets, net consisted of trade names with a cost of RMB8,898 as of December 31, 2021 and 2022, respectively.
+The trade names have an estimated useful life of 9.4 to 10 years and accumulated amortization of RMB8,898 as of December 31, 2021and 2022, respectively.
+The residual balance is nil as of December 31, 2021 and 2022, respectively.
+Aggregate amortization expenses for intangible assets were RMB281, RMB44 and nil for the years ended December 31, 2020, 2021 and 2022, respectively.